Director of Instruction, Des Moines Golf and Country Club

-My high school golf career went by with little fanfare, except for shooting an even par 36 at Willow Creek as the sixth man on Varsity, where I earned the individual medalist and helped our team to a team victory at the 1993 Valley Classic, but I digress.
+My high school golf career went by with little fanfare, except for firing an even par 36 at Willow Creek as the sixth man on Varsity my Junior season, earning the individual medalist while helping our team to a team victory at the 1993 Valley Classic, but I digress.
 Practicing at the local country club during the season, I ended up working there throughout high school, where I innocently started my teaching career at the age of 15, under the tutelage of PGA Professionals Jon Ward and Chris Winkle- my first golf mentors after Grandpa Charlie.
 Helping out with junior golf and taking a few lessons myself, I saw my future in the action of those two men.
 To this day, I still think of all three of the aforementioned gentlemen quite frequently, either while teaching or playing.

 Having gone back to school, I picked balls and washed carts at the university course for a few years, before becoming the first Assistant Golf Professional, in the history of Veenker Memorial Golf Course (est. 1938) at Iowa State University, upon my graduation in 2004.
 So began my official pursuit towards membership with the PGA of America.

-Since then, I have worked not only in Iowa, but Florida, and now Arizona, having been employed in public, semi-private, and private facilities.
+Since then, I have worked not only in Ames, but Tampa, Phoenix, and most recently Portland, having been employed in public, semi-private, and private facilities.
 I have taught beginners, high school and college players, and single-digit handicappers alike.
 I have taught young and old, male and female, physically gifted and physically handicapped, and literally everything in between!!
-I am currently a certified PGA Professional, as well as a Nicklaus Academies Trained golf instructor, giving roughly 700 lessons a year.
-I relish the opportunity I've had to impact the lives of hundreds, just like my mentors Grandpa Charlie, Jon, Chris and now Mike Malaska, 2011 PGA National Teacher of the year, who I have worked under for the last several years in Phoenix.
-Having played the game for nearly 35 years, I am constantly looking to improve as a teacher, a player, and most importantly a person, realizing perfection is only a swing away.
+I am currently a certified PGA Professional, as well as a Nicklaus Academies Trained golf instructor, giving roughly 1000 individual lessons a year, as well as many clinics and classes.
+I relish the opportunity I have to impact the lives of hundreds, just like my mentors Grandpa Charlie, Jon, Chris and most recently Mike Malaska, 2011 PGA National Teacher of the year, who I had worked under for the last several years in Phoenix.
+Having been involved with this game for more than 35 years now, I am always striving to improve as a teacher, a player, and most importantly a person, realizing perfection is only a swing away.

 Why am I telling you about the impact golf has had my life and how it brought me to this moment, you ask?

 Because I am a golfer!
 I've been there and done that, trying every quick-fix gadget and secret move to play my best, and I want you to know that I have walked in your golf shoes.
-I have hit rock bottom on and off the course in my life many times, just like many of you have, and I want you to be comforted in knowing that I am a real person, just like you- hell I am you!
-I understand that golf is very important to you, I understand that your time is very important to you, and I understand that your hard-earned money is very important to you, and that is why it is so important to me, to help you be the best, most consistent golfer you can be!!
+I have hit rock bottom on and off the course in my life many times, just like many of you have, and I want you to take comfort in knowing that I am a real person, just like you- hell I am you!
+I understand that golf is very important to you, I understand that your time is very important to you, and I understand that your hard-earned money is very important to you, and that is why it is so important to me, to help you be the best golfer you can be!!